joseche/learnsites/README.md

-# List of sites for learning online
+# List of sites for Online Learning

 Sites where you can learn stuff every day